Ada Herefords: History

 Ada missed the playoffs in 1952, as the Herefords finished in 7th place with a 57–82 record.
 Former manager Uke Clanton became president of the Sooner State League, a position he would hold for the remainder of the league's play.
 Playing under managers Bill Enos, Virl Loman and Jim England, the Herefords finished 29.5 games behind the 1st place McAlester Rockets in the eight–team league.
 McAlester drew 38,387 to Hereford Park for the season.

 The 1953 Ada Herefords advanced to the Sooner State League Finals.
 Ada finished with an 84–54 record, placing 3rd in the regular season standings.
 Ada played under manager Louis Browner and finished 7.5 games behind the Ardmore Cardinals.
 In the 1953 playoffs, Ada had their first and only playoff series victory, as the Ada Herefords defeated the Shawnee Hawks 3 games to 1 in the semi-finals.
 In the Finals, the McAlester Rockets defeated Ada 4 games to 1 and captured the championship.
 Ava players Ron Slawski and Bob Norden tied for the Sooner State League lead in home runs with 31 each and teammate J.L.
 Rhodes led the league with 21 wins.
 Ada's season attendance was 36,128.

-Ada played their final minor league season in 1954, changing their moniker to the Ada Cementers in mid–season.
-The franchise became an affiliate of the Baltimore Orioles, as the St. Louis Browns had relocated to Baltimore in 1954.
+Ada played their final minor league season in 1954.
+Attendance was poor, averaging 300–350 people a game after Opening Day.
+On July 31st, the team was unable to make payroll, the franchise was surrendered to the league and Baltimore cancelled its working agreement with the team.
+The league operated the team for two days as the Ada Sooner States until an owner of a local cementing firm, Charles Mayfield, acquired the team and changed the name to the Ada Cementers.
+He blamed the working agreement with the Browns/Orioles for the Ada club's troubles, and because of this, both Mayfield and Ada were blacklisted by the major leagues as a whole.
 The 1954 Ada Herefords/Cementers ended the Sooner State League regular season in 6th place with a 64–76 record, playing under managers Louis Brower and John Densmore, finishing 28.0 games behind the Shawnee Hawks.
-Ada drew 28,482 fans for home games, an average 407 per game in their final minor league season.
+Ada drew 28,482 fans for home games, an average of 410 per game.
+The franchise was returned to the league on December 26 after they failed to secure a working agreement with another major league club during the 1954 Winter Meetings.

-The Ada minor league franchise permanently folded after the 1954.
-Fellow league member Pauls Valley Raiders folded also.
+Ada's fellow league member, the Pauls Valley Raiders, folded also.
 Ada and Pauls Valley were replaced in the 1955 Sooner State League by the Muskogee Giants and Paris Orioles.

 Ada, Oklahoma has not hosted another minor league team.